-In accordance with regulations promulgated by the U.S. Securities and Exchange Commission (the "SEC"), the Company has made this Proxy Statement, the Notice of Annual Meeting of Shareholders, and the Annual Report available to shareholders on the internet.
+In accordance with regulations promulgated by the SEC, the Company has made this Proxy Statement, the Notice of Annual Meeting of Shareholders, and the Annual Report available to shareholders on the internet.
 Shareholders may (i) access and review the Company's proxy materials, (ii) authorize their proxies, as described in "Voting," and/or (iii) elect to receive future proxy materials by electronic delivery, via the internet address provided below.